pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

-# Project Progress: Apartment Cost Analyzer [Updated: 2025-04-13 03:53 AM EDT]
+# Project Progress: Apartment Cost Analyzer [Updated: 2025-04-13 17:57 EDT]

-## Recent Updates (2025-04-13 03:53 AM EDT)
+## Recent Updates (2025-04-13 17:57 EDT)

 - ✅ Fixed Vercel deployment errors:
   - Added `import React from "react";` to `pages/_app.js`, `pages/_document.js`, and `pages/index.js` to resolve "React is not defined" SSR/prerendering errors.
   - Installed ESLint as a dev dependency to resolve build requirement.
   - Ensured all top-level Next.js files are SSR-compatible and meet Vercel build requirements.
 - ✅ Documented all changes and next steps in the memory bank.
+- ✅ Committed and pushed Vercel deployment fixes (Commit: `f6cea5c`).
+- ✅ Verified Vercel deployment fix is successful.
+- ✅ Fixed rent vs. income validation bug (incorrectly showing during input).
+- ✅ Added client-side calculation logic to display results correctly.
+- ✅ Refactored results display from modal to a dedicated `/results` page with side-by-side layout using Cards.
+- ✅ Improved accessibility (added labels) and responsiveness (removed fixed width) for 8 form input components.
+- ✅ Removed token limits and added 45s timeout for fallback AI model calls in summary generation API.
+- ✅ Addressed results page duplication (likely dev artifact) and improved formatting.

 ## Next Steps

-- **Commit and push all changes to the repository.**
+- **Commit and push recent fixes and improvements.**
-- **Verify production deployment fix:**

-  - Deploy the latest code to production.
-  - Confirm the app loads and displays correctly (no blank page).
-  - Check that favicons and meta tags are present and no `%PUBLIC_URL%` errors appear in the console.

 - **Continue QA and Migration Completion:**

+  - Test the new `/results` page functionality thoroughly (noting potential dev-mode duplication).
+  - Test AI summary generation, including fallback and timeout.
-  - Test all application features and API routes in the Next.js environment.
+  - Test all other application features and API routes.
-  - Review and adapt any remaining Jest tests for the new structure.
+  - Review and adapt Jest tests.
-  - Update any remaining relative import paths to use aliases.
+  - Update remaining relative import paths.
-  - Complete the styling and accessibility audit:
+  - Continue styling and accessibility audit (WCAG contrast, responsiveness testing).
-    - Review every page/component for mobile responsiveness and WCAG contrast.
-    - Test on multiple device sizes and with accessibility tools.
-    - Ensure all fonts meet WCAG contrast ratio standards.

-- **Document Issues and Fixes:**
+- **Document Issues and Fixes (Ongoing):**
   - Record any bugs, issues, or fixes in the memory bank for future sessions.

 ## How to Resume

 - Review `activeContext.md` and this file for the latest context and next steps.
-- Begin by verifying the production deployment fix and confirming the app loads correctly.
-- Continue with general QA, migration, and styling audit tasks as outlined above.
-- All technical and project rules are documented in `.clinerules`.
+- Run `npm run build`.
+- If successful, commit and push changes.
+- Proceed with testing (including `/results` page, AI summary) and other QA tasks.

 ---